mfs409/learnx-interactive-website-vue-firebase/README.md

 In the root folder (`/`), you will see the following files:

 - .gitignore &mdash; A configuration file for git
+- env.d.ts &mdash A configuration file for vue
 - firebase.json &mdash; Configuration for Firebase
-- firestore.indexex.json &mdash; Configuration for the Firebase database
+- firestore.indexes.json &mdash; Configuration for the Firebase database
 - firestore.rules &mdash; Security rules for the Firebase database
 - index.html &mdash; The main web page for our website
-- launch.sh &mdash; Code to help deploy our website to Firebase
 - package-lock.json &mdash; Configuration for the libraries used by our website
 - package.json &mdash; Configuration for the libraries used by our website
 - README.md &mdash; This file
 - storage.rules &mdash; Security rules for the Firebase file storage
 - tsconfig.json &mdash; Configuration rules for the TypeScript compiler
-- webpack.config.json &mdash; Configuration for testing our program
+- vite.config.json &mdash; Configuration for building and running our web app

 For the most part, you can ignore everything in the root folder.